zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 ### Digital certificates usage
 Digital certificates perform two primary functions:
 - Verification of the identity of a sender/receiver of an electronic message
-- Eencryption/Decryption of the messages between the sender and the receiver.
+- Encryption/Decryption of the messages between the sender and the receiver.

 Zowe uses digital certificates as a foundational element of both, communication and identity security.

-For more details about how Zowe leverages certificates, and to understand the various options for Zowe certificate configuration, see the article [Zowe certificate configuration overview](../user-guide/configure-certificates.md) in the Zowe User Guide documentation.
+Visit the [Zowe certificate usage](../user-guide/use-certificates.md) dedicated article, to learn details about how Zowe leverages certificates.

-For more practical guidance about how to set up and configure digital certificates used in Zowe, follow [Certs-Configuration-Guide](<!-- #TODO Provide link.-->)
+Read the [Zowe certificate configuration overview](../user-guide/configure-certificates.md) article in the Zowe User Guide documentation to understand the various options for Zowe certificate configuration.

 ### Public key infrastructure
 [Public Key Infrastructure (PKI)](https://en.wikipedia.org/wiki/Public_key_infrastructure) is a key aspect of internet security.
 PKI is both the technology and processes that make up the framework for encryption to protect and authenticate digital communications.